Sir Andrew Clark, 1st Baronet: Early life and education

 He was born in Aberdeen, the illegitimate son of Amelia Anderson and Andrew Clark.
-His mother died at his birth, and is father, who also was a physician, died when he was seven years old.
+His mother died at his birth, and his father, who also was a physician, died when he was seven years old.
 After attending school in Aberdeen, he was sent by his guardians, two wealthy uncles, to Dundee, attending the High School of Dundee and was then apprenticed to a pharmacist.
 On returning to Aberdeen, he began his medical studies at the University of Aberdeen.
 Soon, however, he went to Edinburgh, where in the extra-academical school he had a student's career of the most brilliant description, ultimately becoming assistant to Dr John Hughes Bennett in the Pathology Department of the Edinburgh Royal Infirmary and assistant demonstrator of anatomy to Robert Knox.
 But symptoms of tuberculosis brought his academic life to a close and, in the hope that the sea might benefit his health, he joined the medical department of the Royal Navy in 1848.